preston/hsp-marketplace-documentation/docs/ballots/HL7_HSP_R2_STU2_2022JAN/product_packaging.md

  * Requirements of the Marketplace operator
  * Regulatory factors and policies of stakeholder locales

-This JSON metadata file is distributed alongside Product images to consumers or platform Agents, and is critical for marketplaces needing to:
+This JSON metadata file is distributed alongside Product Build images to consumers or platform Agents, and is critical for marketplaces needing to:

  * Render concise product labels
- * Summerize policy exemptions from official operator guidelines
+ * Summerize policy conformance to an operator's official guidelines
  * Capture software chain of custody, cryptographic signing, provenence and audit trails between and vendor and consumers.
  * Detail licensing and pricing criteria, when applicable
  * Determine if a Product is compatible with a particular runtime platform